"Behold, these are the fringes of His ways; And how faint a word we hear of Him! But His mighty thunder, who can understand?"Job 26:14(NASB)

 While Bildad and his accomplices failed to prove their argument about Job's wickedness, Job also failed to solve his problem, by answering the question - WHY ME?
 What have I done to deserve this trouble?

-As he responds to Bildad's comments, in the previous chapter, Job begins Chapter 27 with a lengthy monologue, which lays the foundation for the Lord to reveal Himself to Job, in a personal and intimate way.
-Job eventually experienced the Lord in a new and wonderful way - and the story concludes with him confessing his own lack of humility before the Lord.
+As he responds to Bildad's comments, in the previous chapter, Job begins Chapter 27 with a lengthy monologue which lays the foundation for the Lord to reveal Himself to Job, in a personal and intimate way.
+Job eventually experiences the Lord in a new and wonderful way - and the story concludes with him confessing his own lack of humility before the Lord.

-Everything Job identified in this initial outburst of God's majesty and power accounts for many truths that have only recently been discovered by modern sciences or continue to be areas of scientific study, that remain a mystery in the minds of great professors and research scientists.
-Theories abound connected with the functioning of the earth, the mysteries of the moon, God's control over the raging waters and the outer reaches of known knowledge.. and the proud, satanic serpent who was defeated at Calvary's cross.
+Everything Job identifies in this initial outburst of God's majesty and power, accounts for many truths that have only recently been discovered by modern science, or continue to be areas of scientific study that remain a mystery in the minds of eminent professors and research scientists.
+Theories abound connected with the functioning of the earth, the mysteries of the moon, God's control over the raging waters, and the outer reaches of known knowledge... and the proud, satanic serpent who was defeated at Calvary's Cross.

-There are MANY secret things that belong to the Lord our God.. the depths of which can never plummet by man's mortal mind or careful calculations.
+There are MANY secret things that belong to the Lord our God... the depths of which can never be reached by man's mortal mind or careful calculations.
 There are universal laws that remain baffling to the highest intellects and realms of wisdom that cannot be purchased at any price.

 There are elements of scholarship that will always remain impervious to the probing of academic man, and patterns of nature that can never be justified in the mind of mortals or replicated by mans' ingenuity.
 We are simply to behold such wonders of creation and recognise them to be nothing more than being on the fringes of His ways, for the depth of God's understanding are past finding out.